bexbrown/bexbrown/README.md

 - 👋 Hi, I’m @bexbrown
-- 👀 I’m interested in Front End Development, UI & UX Design
+- 👀 I’m interested in Web Development & Design
-- 🌱 I’m currently learning Git, Emmet, Javascript
+- 🌱 I’m currently learning Git & Javascript
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me: LinkedIn or Email